3rd Infantry Division (United States): Operation Enduring Freedom

 3rd CAB is slated to deploy to Afghanistan again in January 2013.
-The 2500 soldiers will deploy with 3rd Special Troops Battalion for a 9-month tour.
-The Marne Air will be operating out of Kandahar Airfield in the RC-South area-of-operations, relieving the 25th CAB.
+The 2500 soldiers will deploy with the 3rd Special Troops Battalion for a 9-month tour.
+The Marne Air will be operating out of Kandahar Airfield in the RC-South area of operations, relieving the 25th CAB.

 Both the 3rd CAB and 3rd STB will fall under their parent division when the 3ID Headquarters and Headquarters Battalion deploys in August and takes over command of RC-South from 82nd Airborne Division HQ.

-The 2nd Heavy BCT's two combined-arms battalions also deployed individually to Afghanistan.
+The 2nd Heavy BCT's two combined-arms battalions were also deployed individually to Afghanistan.
 1st Battalion, 64th Armor Regiment deployed in March 2012.
-They are attached to the 3rd Stryker Brigade, 2nd Infantry Division (United States) from Joint Base Lewis-McChord, WA, to help train Afghanistan National Security Forces to take over in their country's security operations.
+They were attached to the 3rd Stryker Brigade, 2nd Infantry Division (United States) from Joint Base Lewis-McChord, WA, to help train Afghan forces to take over their country's security operations.
 1st Battalion, 30th Infantry Regiment deployed a month earlier.
-They are tasked with providing security to units conducting contingency operations.
+They were tasked with providing security to units conducting contingency operations.
 Both battalions will serve nine-month tour.

 In December 2012, the 3rd Sustainment Brigade deployed for its fifth deployment over the last decade and first to Afghanistan, for nine months in support of Operation Enduring Freedom 12–13, let by COL Ron Novack and CSM Daniels.
 Deployed to Kandahar with 276 soldiers the brigade provided sustainment and retrograde support to the 3rd and 4th Infantry Divisions, 1st and 2nd Marine Expeditionary Forces, and International Security Assistance Forces operating in Regional Commands South, Southwest, and National Support Element-West.
 The brigade assisted in the closure and transfer of over 61 Forward Operating Bases while simultaneously providing sustainment to the force.
 Additionally, the 3rd Sustainment Brigade provided direct support to the 1st and 2nd Brigade Combat Teams and the Combat Aviation Brigade of the 3rd Infantry Division.

 In February 2013, the 4th Infantry Brigade Combat Team, 3rd Infantry Division (later reflagged as the 2nd Infantry Brigade Combat Team, 3rd Infantry Division), deployed to Logar Province and Wardak Province, Afghanistan in support of Operation Enduring Freedom.
 6th Squadron, 8th Cavalry Regiment was tasked with securing Logar Province, and disrupting the almost daily rocket attacks on Forward Operation Base Shank.
 3rd Battalion, 15th Infantry Regiment was tasked with securing Wardak Province's highly volatile Highway 1.
 The soldiers of 4th Infantry Brigade Combat Team, 3rd Infantry Division returned home in late November 2013 after serving a 9-month tour.